rancher/rancher.github.io/rancher/latest/zh/native-docker/index.md

 ---
-title: Using Rancher through Native Docker CLI
+title: Using Native Docker CLI with Rancher
 layout: rancher-default
 version: latest
 lang: zh
 ---

-## How the Native Docker CLI works with Rancher
+## Using Native Docker CLI with Rancher
 ---

 Rancher integrates with the native docker CLI so that it can be used alongside other DevOps and Docker tools.
 At a high level, this means that if you start, stop, or destroy containers outside of Rancher, Rancher will detect those changes and update accordingly.